 Best Parks in Mexico City

-Mexico City is a place that both surprised & delighted me as a traveler.
+Mexico City is a place that surprised & delighted me as a traveler.
 It’s an excellent city for outdoor enthusiasts, with its wide sidewalks & plentiful bike lanes.
-I had assumed that Mexico City’s heavy traffic would make walking a challenge ~ but strangely, this wasn’t the case at all, particularly in smaller neighborhoods like Roma & Condesa.
+I had assumed that the city’s heavy traffic would make walking a challenge.
+But strangely, this wasn’t the case at all ~ particularly in smaller neighborhoods like Roma & Condesa.
 Combine that with the large amount of parks & gorgeous sculptures found all over the city, & the truth is: you have a wonderful city for walking & exploring.
-In this post, we’ll discover the best parks in Mexico City, concentrated in the most popular areas for travelers.
+Here, we’ll discover the best parks in Mexico City, concentrated in the most popular areas for travelers.

 Map of Best Parks in Mexico City